1 Star2 Stars3 Stars4 Stars5 Stars (218 votes, average: 4.00 out of 5)

 CopyTrans Shelbee interface

-– Add a password protection to encrypt your backup;
+✔️ Add password protection to encrypt your backup;

-– Choose between a full backup or only latest changes backup;
+✔️ Choose between a full backup or only the latest changes backup;

 Here is what you need to do:

-4. Select the folder and click OK.
-Select iTunes backup location new folder
+6. Select the folder and click OK.
+Tap Start.

 Check out our comparison table that lists the features of CopyTrans Shelbee, iTunes and iCloud.
 Makes it pretty straightforward, doesn’t it?